catlikeflyer/2023-projects2learn/Frontend/README.md

 ### Advanced
 - [The Odin Project](https://www.theodinproject.com/): The Odin Project is a free open-source learning platform for web development.
 It covers everything from HTML, CSS, JavaScript, Ruby, Ruby on Rails, and more.
 It also includes a series of projects to practice your skills.
 This project also covers backend development, so make sure to check out the [backend section](../Backend/README.md) as well before you get going.
+- [Alicia Rodriguez Next.js Course](https://youtu.be/KjY94sAKLlw): Next.js is a React framework that makes it easy to build static and server-side rendered applications.
+It's used by many big companies, such as Netflix, Uber, and Twitch.